-WARNING: The fence must be at least half as high as the workpiece you are going to cut or else the workpiece can be thrown and injure you or others in the area.
-Install a fence at least half as high as the workpiece.
+WARNING: The fence must be at least equal height or higher than the workpiece you are going to cut or else the workpiece can be thrown and injure you or others in the area.
+Install a fence of at least equal height to the workpiece.